 Given the limited space available, the focus of this chapter is on the first category of import and export drug offences rather than the second category of domestic offences.
 The latter are intended to operate concurrently with state laws (s 300.4).

-It should be noted, however, that the intended concurrent operation of state and federal offences has been called into question by a recent High Court case, Dickson v The Queen HCA 30.
+It should be noted, however, that the intended concurrent operation of state and federal offences has been called into question by the High Court case, Dickson v The Queen HCA 30.
 In Dickson, it was held that a Victorian offence (in this case, theft) was invalid to the extent of any inconsistency with an equivalent Commonwealth offence by operation of section 109 of the Constitution.
 This issue was also considered by the High Court in relation to drug offences in Momcilovic v The Queen HCA 34.
 The High Court held that the Victorian offence of trafficking was not inconsistent with the similar Commonwealth offence and was therefore not invalid.

 Division 307 of the Criminal Code provides for offences relating to the import and export of “border-controlled drugs”.
 Section 300.2 defines “import” to include “bring into Australia”.
 Import into Australia occurs when the goods are landed or brought within the limits of a port with the intention of landing them.
 Goods are not imported simply by bringing them within the three-mile limit of Australian territorial waters (Barwick CJ in R v Bull HCA 23; applied in Pong Su (Ruling No 7) VSC 7).

 Section 314.4 lists border-controlled drugs and plants and sets out “marketable” and “commercial” quantities relevant to the various offences.
 The “Border-controlled drugs and quantities” table below lists common border-controlled drugs and sets out quantities.